danchoi/vmail/README.markdown

 The first screen vmail shows you is a list of messages.
 You can view a message by moving the cursor line to it and pressing ENTER.
 This will split the screen and show the message content in the bottom pane.
+Pressing ENTER will also move the cursor to the message window.
+If you want to view a message but keep the cursor in the list window, type `l` instead of ENTER.

 To full-screen the message, press SPACE when the cursor is in the message window.
 You can also use the standard Vim key sequence `C-w C-o`.